EarlPitts/msc-thesis/contents/01_intro.md

 Erlang is not a pure language, and it's easy to have arbitrary side-effects anywhere in the program.

 Rice's theorem states that all non-trivial semantic properties of programs are undecidable.
-Unfortunately, semantic equivalence is far from being trivial, so it's also generally undecideable.
+Unfortunately, semantic equivalence is far from being trivial, so it's also generally undecidable.
 To get around this problem, we have two options: either we only consider cases where semantic equivalence can be decided, and thus formally proved, or we approximate by running a large number of tests, and try to prove that the two programs are nonequivalent.
 Our approach focused on the latter one.